zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 - Operations like `transformer.attention`, `graph.conv2d`
 - Semantics: "what computation to perform" (mathematical specification)

-**Level 4 - Structured compute**:
-- Linalg dialect: `linalg.matmul`, `linalg.conv`, `linalg.reduce`
-- Operations express structured linear algebra
-- Semantics: iteration spaces, index maps, declarative operations

-**Level 3 - Loops and structured control flow**:
-- SCF dialect: `scf.for`, `scf.while`, `scf.if`
-- Control flow with explicit structure (loop bounds, loop bodies)
-- Semantics: imperative computation with structured control

-**Level 2 - Basic blocks and branches**:
-- CF dialect: `cf.br`, `cf.cond_br`
-- Unstructured control flow (gotos)
-- Semantics: assembly-level control flow

-**Level 1 - LLVM IR**:
-- LLVM dialect: `llvm.load`, `llvm.store`, `llvm.fadd`
-- Close to machine instructions
-- Semantics: register-based virtual machine

-**Level 0 - Machine code** (lowest abstraction):
-- x86_64, ARM64, RISC-V, etc.
-- Actual CPU instructions
-- Semantics: what the silicon does
+At Level 4, structured compute is represented through the Linalg dialect, with operations like `linalg.matmul`, `linalg.conv`, and `linalg.reduce` that express structured linear algebra using iteration spaces, index maps, and declarative operations.

+Level 3 introduces loops and structured control flow via the SCF dialect, with operations like `scf.for`, `scf.while`, and `scf.if` that provide control flow with explicit structure including loop bounds and loop bodies.
+The semantics represent imperative computation with structured control.

+At Level 2, we find basic blocks and branches in the CF dialect, with unstructured control flow operations like `cf.br` and `cf.cond_br` that resemble assembly-level gotos.

+Level 1 represents LLVM IR through the LLVM dialect, with operations like `llvm.load`, `llvm.store`, and `llvm.fadd` that are close to machine instructions, operating on a register-based virtual machine model.

+Finally, Level 0 is machine code itself—the lowest abstraction—comprising actual CPU instructions for architectures like x86_64, ARM64, and RISC-V, with semantics defined by what the silicon does.

 MLIR's progressive lowering walks down this ladder one step at a time.
 Each pass lowers operations by one level, maintaining well-formed IR at every step.